 Process and Quality

-Once our describers create a written description for your file, we use synthesized speech to voice the audio descriptions.
-This brings down the cost of audio description and allows users to edit their completed audio description files.
-Any edits will propagate to all output formats.
+Once a written description is created for a file, synthesized speech is used for the voice of the audio descriptions in the audio and video outputs.
+Synthesized speech includes options from IBM Watson, Google Voice, and Amazon Polly.
+This brings down the cost of audio description and allows users to edit their completed audio description files should that be deemed necessary.
+Any edits will propagate to all text and media output formats